CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

   - acoustics
 ---

 'MetaAudio: A Few-Shot Classification Benchmark' was released in early April.
-It contains a variety of benchmark results for future researchers to beat in the future.
+It contains a variety of benchmark results for researchers to beat in the future.
 This blog aims to be a more easily digestible breakdown of the work.

 ## Aims of the Work
-As it currently stands, the majority of work focusing on few-shot learning exists within the image domain.
+As it currently stands, the majority of work focusing on few-shot learning exists within computer vision.
+MetaAudio aims to be an accompanying benchmark to those that already exist, hopefully reducing algorithmic bias toward the image domain.
+To provide this, we investigate a variety of experimental settings, drawing parallels where possible to existing benchmarks.

 ## Data & Setup
 ### Datasets